SimonRafferty/Arduino-Vibe-Coder/README.md

 4. **Test the Connection:**
    - The status should show "Server online"
    - You can test the API at http://localhost:1234/v1/models

+**Arduino Vibe Coder automatically maintains conversation context for LMStudio**, so the AI will remember your code and previous questions throughout your session.
+It also includes your currently selected board in the context for better pin and feature recommendations.

 **Recommended Models for Arduino Development:**
 - **CodeLlama-7b-Instruct:** Best overall for code generation